Mini

 Drag & Drop

 Once you find a desired sample, drag it to your DAW.
-Shift+Drag will allow you to select multiple samples at once.
+Shift+Drag lets you select multiple samples at once.

 Polyphonic playback

-Adjust attack and release envelopes to activate polyphonic playback.
-Layer sounds, create unique textures and randomize pitch/pan/start position per trigger to turn Mini into a sound design tool.
+Adjust attack and release envelopes to activate polyphonic playback and create textures.
+Randomize pitch/pan/start position per trigger to turn Mini into a sound design tool.

 Handles hundreds of thousands of samples